Zag-Research/Zag-Smalltalk/Documentation/reference/historical/Encoding-NaN.md

 10. `UndefinedObject`: This encodes the singleton value `nil`.
 11. `True`: This encodes the singleton value `true`.
 12. `False`: This encodes the singleton value `false`.
 The `False` and `True` classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
 13. `SmallInteger` - this is reserved for the bit patterns that encode small integers.
 This isn't encoded in the tag.
-The low 51 bits of the "hash code" make up the value, so this provides 51-bit integers (-2,251,799,813,685,248 to 2,251,799,813,685,247).
-The negative integers are first, followed by the positive integers.
-This allows numerous optimizations of SmallInteger operations (see [[Optimizations]]).
+The low 50 bits of the "hash code" make up the value, so this provides 50-bit integers (-562,949,953,421,312 to 562,949,953,421,311).
 14. `Symbol`: See [Symbol](Symbol.md) for detailed information on the format.
 15. `Character`: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.
 16. `ThunkImmediate`: This encodes  a thunk that evaluates to an immediate value.
 A sign-extended copy of the top 56 bits is the result.
 This encodes 48-bit `SmallInteger`s, and all of the other immediate values.